Jomarra96/Environmental_Monitoring_Platform/ARCHITECTURE.md

 State_draw(mAh) = Active_time(s) * Repeats_per_cycle * Current_draw(mA) * (1h/3600s)
 Low_power       =   600          *      6            *      0.020       * (1h/3600s) = 0.02     mAh
 Active          =   0.1          *      6            *        3         * (1h/3600s) = 0.0005   mAh
-Serialize_transm=    5           *      1            *       150        * (1h/3600s) = 0.21     mAh
+Serialize_transm=    5           *      1            *       200        * (1h/3600s) = 0.28     mAh

-For 1 transmission cycle (1h):0.23mAh -> 1day:5.52mAh -> 1year:2015mAh.
+For 1 transmission cycle (1h):0.28mAh -> 1day:6.7mAh -> 1year:2450mAh.
-Given a typical 18650 Li-ion rechargeable battery of 3500mAh and our current assumptions, a conservative power profile would allow for more than 1.5 years of continued operation.
+Given a typical 18650 Li-ion rechargeable battery of 3500mAh and our current assumptions, a conservative power profile would allow for more than 1year of continued operation.
 The biggest power draw is the modem, so a lenghty/spotty connection could severely affect the device battery life.
-However, the 6+ month requirement could be achieved with plenty of overhead.
+However, the 6+ month requirement would be achieved with plenty of overhead.

 ## Error Handling Strategy: Sensor failure, network drop, TLS handshake failure—how does the system recover?
+Sensor failures:
+-   I2C timeout/CRC mismatch: Retry up to 3 times and reset sensor if exceeded.
+-   Range error: Mark sample as invalid, log anomaly and continue operation.

+Network drop/TLS handshake failure:
+-   Exponential backoff retries, capped at an upper limit, as per requirements.
+-   Using the modem as a slave AT command module makes TLS transparent, we don't have to interact with it.

 ## Memory Management: How do you ensure zero heap usage while handling variable data rates and buffering?